Ben Foster (actor): Early life

-Foster's father is Jewish and he was raised in this faith.
-His paternal grandparents were Celia (née Segal) and Abraham Foster, who was a prominent judge and politician in Boston; their families emigrated from the Russian Empire.
-Foster also has Irish ancestry.
+Foster's father is Jewish and his mother is Irish.
+Foster was raised in his father's faith.
+His paternal grandparents were Celia (née Segal) and Abraham Foster, who was a prominent judge and politician in Boston; their families were of Romanian Jewish and Ukrainian Jewish origins and had emigrated from the Russian Empire.
 As a youth he attended Interlochen Arts Camp and studied theatre there.